-Better global understanding of bee and pollinator health and its relationship with its local environment is a value in itself.
 The greatest potential for benefit from the work of The World Bee Project CIC is the value of collective intelligence that the World Hive Network© will increasingly bring with the expansion of its network.
-It is only when the data from hives in different environments in regions across continents can be captured securely and integrated with third-party data – and made freely available to beekeepers, scientists and researchers around the world – that the world will be ready to make valuable advances in understanding the relationship between the health of bees and the health of our environments.
+It is only when the data from hives in different environments in regions across continents can be captured securely and integrated with third-party data – and made freely available to beekeepers, scientists, and researchers around the world – that the world will be ready to make valuable advances in understanding the relationship between the health of bees and the health of our environments.

 7. Bees have been managing well without technology – why is technology now an important aspect of saving the bees?

-The devastating truth is that right now the bees are not managing well.
-We are seeing a growing number of pollinator species worldwide being driven toward extinction.
-By understanding patterns in bee behaviour, we can learn to protect honeybee and wild bee species.
-Using Artificial Intelligence (AI) and remote monitoring technology allows us to interpret hive acoustics, listen to and understand how honeybees are interacting with each other.
-When we understand the variations in behaviours and relate it to the environmental data we can better understand the different factors affecting their health – these factors vary from one environment to the next – which is why wide-scale monitoring is critical.
+The devastating truth is that in the last decades bees stopped managing well largely due to harmful human activity.
+We now see a growing number of pollinator species worldwide being driven toward extinction.
+Technology can help us to understand patterns in bee behaviour, and help us to protect honeybee and wild bee species.
+Using Artificial Intelligence (AI) and sensor technology we can interpret hive acoustics, listen to, and understand how honeybees are interacting with each other.
+When we understand the variations in bee behaviours and relate it to the environmental data we can better understand the different factors affecting their health – these factors vary from one environment to the next – which is why wide-scale monitoring is critical.

 8. How is The World Bee Project using Artificial Intelligence?